 - Fleece bottoms (late Fall through early Spring)

 - Liner Socks or Light Wool Socks (any conditions)

 - Heavy Wool Socks (Fall through Spring conditions)

 - Fleece or Wool fingerless gloves (winter months)

 - Lightweight pants and/or shorts (summer)

 - Polarized Sunglasses (HIGHLY RECOMMENDED)

 - Fly Rods, Reels, Fly lines

 - A great day of guided fishing

-We also have rental equipment available if you need gear or are not traveling with your equipment.
+We also have rental boots and waders available if you need or are not traveling with your own.